paulhibbitts/test-docsify-this/docs/README.md

 ## Troubleshooting

-_Embedded content not displaying as expected._
+_Embedded iFrame not displaying as expected._
 Due to iframe cross-domain issues embedded content may not be able to be displayed.
 Use the included rich media embed service [embed.ly](https://embed.ly/) as a workaround.

 For example, the iFrame HTML: